heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 ### Blocking Applications

-For traditional Spring MVC applications, enable method security and use `@PreEnforce` or `@PostEnforce`.
+For servlet-based Spring Web applications, enable method security and use `@PreEnforce` or `@PostEnforce`.

 ```java
 @Configuration